 1944: For the next seven days, the Jews of Budapest, Hungary, are confined to specially marked "Jewish buildings."

-1946: In an unusual turn of events Haganah launched attacks on railways and bridges in Eretz
+1946: In an unusual turn of events Haganah completed attacks on railways and bridges in Eretz Israel.
+Hagenah launched the most daring attack of their underground campaign by blowing up ten of the eleven bridges connecting Palestine with surrounding nations.”

 1947: Al Langer opened Langer’s Deli in Los Angeles.
 The MacArthur Park eatery would stand the test of time.
 Tragically, Mr. Langer passed away at the age of 94, a week after his signature deli celebrated its 60th anniversary.